Milorph/final_proj/report.md

 | :--- | :--- | :--- | :--- |
 | Sign Agreement | - | - | **99.7%** |

-99.7% of genes have the same direction of change (up or down) between my implementation and R's.
-This was one of the better results.
+So the sign agreement was excellent between my comparisons as my python port resulted in 99.7% equivalent signs as the original R.

 ---